| read time 6 minute read | Topic Product Information Management

 Source

-2. Take high-quality product images
+2. Take high-quality product photos

 Poly and Bark Furniture Image